AnyChart/docs.anychart.com/Working_with_Data/Table_Data_Model.md

 ### CSV String

-If your data is a [CSV string](Data_From_CSV), use the {api:anychart.data#table}anychart.data.table(){api} method to create a data table – an instance of {api:anychart.data.Table}anychart.data.Table{api}.
-Specify the number of the column containing table keys (dates) as a parameter.
-You can also use optional parameters to set the date/time pattern of the key column, time offset, base date, and [locale](../Common_Settings/Localization).

-The next step is calling the {api:anychart.data.Table#addData}addData(){api} method for passing the data to the table.
-Please note that this method is also used for [adding](#adding) and [updating](#updating) data.
-By default AnyChart considers commas to be column separators and line breaks to be row separators, but you can pass an object with alternative settings as the third parameter.
+**Note:**  By default AnyChart considers commas in CSV data to be column separators and line breaks to be row separators, but {api:anychart.data.Table#addData}addData(){api} can accept an object with alternative settings as the third parameter.
 Use the `columnsSeparator` and `rowsSeparator` fields to set separators and `ignoreFirstRow` to ignore the first row of the table if needed.

-Finally, call {api:anychart.data.Table#mapAs}mapAs(){api} to [map](#mapping) the table – link the numbers of columns to the names of data fields required by the type of series you are going to create.
-Then pass the mapping, which is defined as an instance of {api:anychart.data.TableMapping}anychart.data.TableMapping{api}, to the series constructor.

-This sample shows how to add CSV data with settings:
+This sample shows how to set data if it is organized as an a **CSV string**:

 ```
 // create data